infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 ### What is a wrapper?

-All details about wrapper you can find in [this chapter](blocks-wrapper).
+All the details about wrapper can be found in [this chapter](blocks-wrapper).

 ### Do you support inner blocks?

 Yes, we support everything that core natively supports.
-How to use them you can find in [this chapter](block-manifest).
+You can find more information about how to use them in [this chapter](block-manifest).

 ### Why do you use manifest.json in all blocks and components?

-So we can provide content, attributes, options and much more across multiple different files in multiple programing languages.
-More details read in [this chapter](block-manifest).
+So that we can provide content, attributes, options, and much more across multiple different files in multiple contexts (in both PHP and JS).
+You can read all about it in [this chapter](block-manifest).

 ### Why do you use global manifest.json

-Basicity the same answer as the previous one but in the global manifest.json we have options that are shared across all blocks and components.
-More details read in [this chapter](blocks-global-manifest).
+Basically the same answer as the previous one.
+In the global `manifest.json` we have options that are shared across all blocks and components.
+Read more about it in [this chapter](blocks-global-manifest).

 ### If I want to create a new block/component, what do I do?